 Wycliffe "Wyc" Grousbeck, Managing Partner & Governor

-In January 2010 Wyc became Chairman of the Massachusetts Eye and Ear Infirmary.
+In 2010 Wyc became Chairman of the Massachusetts Eye and Ear Infirmary.
 Mass.
-Eye and Ear is a teaching hospital of Harvard Medical School and has been a world leader in advanced research and patient care, preventing and treating vision and hearing loss, for almost 200 years.
+Eye and Ear is a teaching hospital of Harvard Medical School, and is ranked #1 overall in its specialties by US News.
+It has been a world leader in vision and hearing research, fighting blindness and deafness, for almost 200 years.

-Wyc holds a bachelor's degree in history from Princeton University (1983), a law degree from the University of Michigan (1986) and an MBA from Stanford Business School where he was a Miller Scholar (1992).
-At Princeton he rowed on the undefeated varsity eight that claimed the Ivy League and national rowing championships in 1983.
+Wyc holds a bachelor's degree in history from Princeton University (1983), where he rowed on an undefeated crew that claimed the national rowing championship; a law degree from the University of Michigan (1986); and an MBA from Stanford Business School where he was a Miller Scholar (1992).
+He serves on the board of NBC Sports Boston and Formula E Holdings.